We worked with more than 150 young people. And we loved it. And we’re going to do more.

 Here’s Elyas and Bernardo, of the East Boston YMCA, on why it’s actually pretty fun to interview someone you don’t know.

-We’ll publish some of their interviews on this site in the months to come.
-In the meantime, here’s Briana, of the East Boston YMCA, recalling one of her favorite stories from the community leader she interviewed, Debra Cave, of East Boston.
+In the meantime, here’s Mariana, of the East Boston YMCA, recalling one of her favorite stories from the community leader she interviewed, Debra Cave, of East Boston.

 If you’re interested in integrating an Everyday Boston workshop into your classroom, or organization, please get in touch with Cara Solomon at email@example.com